Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 Removes all of the given characters from the beginning of the string.
 The default is to remove spaces.

-`LTRIM` is considered a [discontinuous function](#discontinuous-function) if the expression is later cast to a number.
+This function is a [discontinuous function](#discontinuous-function) if later followed by a cast to a number.